The exchange (chess): Minor exchange

 Traditional chess theory espoused by masters such as Wilhelm Steinitz and Siegbert Tarrasch puts more value on the bishop than the knight.
 In contrast, the hypermodern school favored the knight over the bishop.
 Modern theory is that it depends on the position, but that there are more positions where the bishop is better than where the knight is better.

 Occasions when a knight can be worth more than a bishop are frequent, so this exchange is not necessarily made at every opportunity to do so.

 Many of the Classicists of the late nineteenth and early twentieth century claimed that two bishops versus rook and knight were equivalent.
-Today, the view is that a pair of bishops shouldn't be underestimated, but the rook and knight are still superior.
+Today, the view is that a pair of bishops should not be underestimated, but the rook and knight are superior.
 A pair of active bishops is frequently adequate compensation for a pawn - or even the exchange in a middlegame position.
 Adding the better cooperation of the rook with the bishops, many Soviet theoreticians believed that, in active positions, rook and two bishops outperform two rooks and a knight.
-The modern consensus is that the side with the two bishops need at least a pawn when facing rook and knight, even then the side with the two bishops is underdog.
+The modern consensus is that the side with the two bishops need at least a pawn when facing rook and knight; even then the side with the two bishops is underdog.
 William Steinitz reckoned that often two bishops and two pawns are superior against rook and knight.